 - garlic, basil, crushed red pepper, black pepper

-Place all ingredients in a pot, bring to boil, simmer 10 minutes.
+Place all ingredients in a pot, bring to a boil, and simmer 10 minutes.
 Serve over whole-grain brown rice pasta, cooked according to package directions.

 #2 Mexican Fiesta